Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 - x86_64 (also known as

-Each of the Percona Server RPM packages have a particular purpose.
+Each of the Percona Server for MySQL RPM packages have a particular purpose.

 Percona-Server-server-56 package contains the server itself (the